-(1) Most of the cash flow in the period and in the same period last year derived from the operating profit of the income-producing real estate in the sum of approx. NIS 1,672 million (in the corresponding period - approx. NIS 1,568 million excluding Compass) plus net senior housing deposits and net of tax payments in the period.

-(2) Most of the cash flow in the Report Period was used for the acquisition of and investment in investment property and investment property under construction in the sum of NIS 2,401 million, investment in fixed assets in the sum of NIS 159 million, provision of long-term loans in the sum of NIS 156 million.
-Most of the cash flow in the same period last year was used for the acquisition of and investment in investment property and investment property under construction in the sum of approx. NIS 2,178 million, for the acquisition of a company that was consolidated for the first time in the sum of NIS 228 million, an investment in fixed assets in the sum of NIS 194 million and investments in companies accounted for using the equity method in the sum of NIS 192 million.

-(3) Most of the change year-over-year derived from raising long-term credit from financial corporations, an increase in bond financing during the period counterbalanced by bond repayments, a decrease in respect of short-term credit and an increase in dividend distribution.
+- (1) The cash flow in the period and in the same period last year mainly derived from the operating profit of the income-producing real estate in the sum of approx. NIS 1,086 million (in the corresponding period approx. NIS 1,032 million excluding Compass) plus net senior housing deposits and net of tax payments in the period. - (2) The cash flow in the Report Period was mainly used for the acquisition of and investment in investment property and investment property under construction in the sum of NIS 1,649 million, investment in fixed assets in the sum of NIS 109 million, provision of long-term loans in the sum of NIS 104 million.
+The cash flow in the same period last year was mainly used for the acquisition of and investment in investment property and investment property under construction in the sum of approx. NIS 1,226 million, for the acquisition of a company that was consolidated for the first time in the sum of NIS 228 million, an investment in fixed assets in the sum of NIS 173 million and investments in companies accounted for using the equity method in the sum of NIS 176 million. - (3) The change year-over-year mainly derived from a raising of short-term credit from financial corporations in the corresponding period and repayment thereof in the current period, an increase in bond repayments and a dividend distribution.

-7 CORPORATE GOVERNANCE ASPECTS
+7 | CORPORATE GOVERNANCE ASPECTS